heyjul3s/bloody-react-image/README.md

 ## What does this component do?

 This component first attempts to load your intended image.
 If this fails, it will attempt to render a fallback image if provided.
 Should the fallback image fail (or is not defined) as well, the component will simply render nothing at all and saves you from a broken image icon floating around on your view.
 That's the gist of it.
-Also note that, the image will only appear once it is fully loaded.
+Also note that, the image will only appear once it is fully loaded so you may want to add a placeholder (which you can pass in as props, see below for info).

 ## What About Support?

 ### Browser Support